trax-project/moodle-trax-video/README.md

 # Trax Video for Moodle

-> This plugin let's you add video activities in your Moodle courses and play them with an xAPI video player.
+> This plugin let's you add video activities in your Moodle courses and play them with an xAPI compliant video player.